CimeM/whynots/_posts/2018-02-07-the-theory-of-constraints.markdown

+You have probably seen a factory before.
+You probably drove by one today.
+From the outside it looks dull, because iron curtains hide the marvel that is going on inside.

+I was lucky enough to work at a factory before i even graduated.
+It was a paper plant.
+They shipped in cellulose and turn it into paper for all sorts of labels.
+But all the knowledge about technical part of the plant didn’t prepare me for the Theory of constraints.

+While engineers worry about how machines operate and their health status, upper management deals with the operations process like the throughput maximisation, efficiency, profitability.
+For a young engineer these terms sound like meaningless words, they actually consider the future of the plant itself.
+This was a great opportunity for me, to sit on a managers chair and observe the process, while consuming the information and making sense of it.

-This research paper was created as a research piece to the theory of Constraints proposed in the book "The Goal" by Eliyahu M. Goldratt & Jef Cox and have knowledge applied to the simulation.
+This article was created as a research piece to the theory of Constraints proposed by Eliyahu M. Goldratt & Jef Cox in the book "The Goal”.
+And at the same time apply the knowledge to a simulation that considers management perspective as the main driver to reach the goal.
+The simulation is actually a strategic game that involves people, their motivations and as well considers tangible assets as a goal.

-Methods are tested using a strategic game: [Fallout Shelter](http://fallout.wikia.com/wiki/Fallout_Shelter) announced in 2015.
-The game allows building an underground vault thereby becoming overseer of its inhabitants.
-The game includes in-app payment, which allows time shortcuts for some of its processes, allowing instant access to resources operations.
-Payments are used to buy tokens: nuca-cola bottles, and can be consumed by the characters in the game to speed up the time that the player would otherwise have to wait for.

 ### The novel: The goal
-The main character is Alex Rogo his mission is to turn around the factory and ensure profit and survival of his company.
-The book reveals how the Theory of COnstraints can be applied in management to alleviate bottlenecks.
+The main character is Alex Rogo, his mission is to turn the factory away from debt and ensure profit and survival of his company.
+The book reveals how the Theory of Constraints can be applied in management to alleviate bottlenecks.
 The book also describes how to apply the concepts in real life.
 It is used in management colleges to teach students about the importance of strategic capacity planning and constraint management.
 [Time Magazine](https://en.wikipedia.org/wiki/Time_(magazine)) listed the book as one of "The 25 Most Influential Business Management Books.
 More: [Wiki: The Goal(novel)](https://en.wikipedia.org/wiki/The_Goal_(novel))

 Some quotes from the book: